MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/video-filters-for-meeting-apps.md

 ## Sideload the video filter app

 Sideload the video filter app to your tenant in Teams.
-For more information, see [upload your custom app](../concepts/deploy-and-publish/apps-upload.md).
+For more information, see [enable sideloading](../concepts/build-and-test/prepare-your-o365-tenant.md#enable-custom-teams-apps-and-turn-on-custom-app-uploading).
 After sideloading, you can use the video filter app to apply video filters to videos in Teams meetings.

 ## Diversity and Inclusion requirements